Issues with Current Oral Airways

-Further our studies showed that in Guedel and Berman oral airways possess no proportional dimensional standards being employed to the length change in the bite block and the radius of the C curve.
-When no proportional standards are employed than this impacts the radius of the back body portion and how it will control and impact the anatomical structures of the oropharynx, i.e., epiglottis, root of the tongue, etc. These dimensional inconsistencies greatly impact how either airway design functions in relation to the anatomical requirements to keep an airway open.
+Further our studies showed that these common oral airways possess no proportional dimensional standards in relation to the length change in the bite block and the radius of the C curve.
+This impacts the radius of the back body portion and how it will control and impact the anatomical structures of the oropharynx, i.e., tongue, epiglottis, etc. These dimensional inconsistencies greatly impact how either airway design functions in relation to the anatomical requirements to keep an airway open.

 It should also be noted that without the jaw-thrust design element and the ability to control the tongue, the relaxed jaw will allow for the relaxed tongue to fall back into the oropharynx because there is nothing to support it, resulting in an airway obstruction, causing complications for the anesthetist and the patient.